-Steam is undeniably one of the most used applications amongst gamers.
+Steam is undeniably one of the most used applications among gamers.
 Steam is a video game digital distribution that was created by Valve and launched as a standalone application in September 2003.
 Its store is filled with amazing games and it’s now holding the number one destination for gamers to download their favorite games.
-However, and like any other application running on Windows, some players may encounter the well-known issues: Steam disk write error or Steam content file locked when trying to install or download a game.
+However, and like any other application running on Windows, some players may encounter well-known issues: Steam disk write error or Steam content file locked when trying to install or download a game.

 We provide you with the ULTIMATE FIX to rectify this problem and never encounter it once again.